AdebayoTosin/bellabeat_project/README.md

 # STATEMENT OF BUSINESS TASK

-This project focus on how to improve the marketing strategy of bellabeat products by using data to gain insight on how customer use non bellabeat smart device, which will unlock new growth opportunity for the company to ensure the stakeholders make best and inform decisions through our recommendations.
+This project focus on how to improve the marketing strategy of bellabeat products by using data to gain insight on how users use non bellabeat smart device, which will unlock new growth opportunity for the company to ensure the stakeholders make best and inform decisions through our recommendations.